 The benefits include: Improved relationships with stakeholders; improved project delivery timelines; and better transportation programs and projects.

 The description is replete with the appropriate buzzwords—collaborative, stakeholders, improved—but its clear from the description that this greenwash pure and simple.
 Note that PEL only gives procedural weight to environmental and community factors—it will “consider” them—but offers no substantive metrics, like reducing vehicle miles traveled, or lower greenhouse gas emissions.
 It says it will “use” this information in the planning process, but doesn’t say how.
 (In our experience, it’s usually for denial and obfuscation).
 Ultimately, there’s no question of the objective here: delivering transportation projects: The only tool we have is a hammer, and by God, all our problems are nails.

-But the reality of what the GDOT is planning and what it will look like on the ground is dramatically different.
+But the reality of what the GDOT is planning shows a profound disdain for the environment.
 This becomes clear when one digs deeper into the example of “Planning and Environmental Linkages” offered by AASHTO.
 Its a huge project to widen I-85 in the Atlanta metro area.
 The plan is plainly to add vastly more car-carrying capacity on I-85, through a combination of additional travel lanes, shoulder driving, “auxiliary lanes,” the construction of “collector/distributor” side-roads along the freeway, and mammoth new car-oriented intersections, like this diverging diamond interchange.